Synonym(s)

 Internal therapyThis section has been translated automatically.

-Diethylcarbamazine (e.g. Hetrazan): Start therapy gradually, as severe febrile reactions with danger of shock due to decay of the filariae are possible.
-Capillary blockage due to microfilariae in the brain, meninges, retina and other areas may occur.
+Diethylcarbamazine (e.g. Hetrazan): Start therapy gradually, as severe febrile reactions with risk of shock due to disintegration of filariae are possible.
+Capillary blockage by microfilariae in brain, meninges, retina and other sites may occur.
 Initial dosage: 0.5 mg/kg bw/day (avoidance of serious side effects), then increase to 8-10 mg/kg bw/day (max.
-600 mg/day) spread over 3 days (intake after meals) over 3 weeks (total dosage: max.
+600 mg/day) distributed over 3 ED (taken after meals) for 3 weeks (total dose: max.
 126 mg/kg bw).
-As NW it can lead to pruritus, fever, joint pain, dyspnoea, circulatory collapse, etc.
+NW may include pruritus, fever, joint pain, dyspnoea, circulatory collapse, and others.

-In severe cases reduce combination with betamethasone 3-5 mg/day i.v.
-2 days before the 1st DEC-dose and continuously balance.
+In severe cases, combination with betamethasone 3-5 mg/day i.v.
+2 days before the 1st DEC dose and gradually reduce.

-Alternative: There are also positive reports of experience with ivermectin (Twum-Danso NA et al. 2003).
+Alternative: There are also positive experience reports with ivermectin (Twum-Danso NA et al. 2003).

 ProphylaxisThis section has been translated automatically.